Phoelionix/Untangler/README.md

 simultaneously freeing the models from local minima traps that occur when the conformers of a single model conformation are "fitting" the electron density of multiple true conformations.
-The goal is to reallot conformer labels to "reconnect" them in conformations with better geometries and which better fit the X-ray data.
+The goal is to reallot conformer labels to "reconnect" them in conformations with better geometries, relieving tension in fitting the X-ray data.